Our Homes, Our Votes,

 If you do not have any form of ID, you can still vote by signature on a voter affidavit.

 If you do not have a LA driver’s license or LA special ID, the last four digits of your social security number are required if you have one.
 Full SSN is preferred but optional.
 If you were not issued a social security number or a LA DL or ID and this form is submitted by mail, and you are registering to vote for the first time, in order to avoid additional identification requirements for first time voters you must attach one or more documents to prove your identity, residence, and date of birth.
 Documents may be: a) a copy of current and valid photo identification and/or b) a copy of a current utility bill, bank statement, government check, paycheck, or other government documents.
-Your SSN remains confidential and is only used for registration purposes
+Your SSN remains confidential and is only used for registration purposes.
+No ID requirement to vote by mail

 The profile pulls from a variety of sources and illuminates several dimensions of housing affordability for renter households in each district, the surrounding area, and the state.